Freetown

 Read more ↓River forest sanctuary with strong wildlife potential—one of Sierra Leone’s top nature experiences.

-Read more ↓A UNESCO World Heritage natural site—rainforest biodiversity, conservation, and true “green Africa” scenery.
+Read more ↓Rainforest biodiversity, conservation, and true “green Africa” scenery in Sierra Leone’s UNESCO natural site.

-Read more ↓A significant historical site on Sierra Leone’s Tentative UNESCO list—best visited with context and a guide.
+Read more ↓A significant historical site—best visited with context and a guide.

 Read more ↓For hikers: mountain air, green views, and a different side of Sierra Leone beyond the coast.